clerk/nextjs-middleware-debugging/README.md

 The endpoints run on the runtime indicated in their path, using the Next.js [switchable runtime](https://nextjs.org/docs/advanced-features/react-18/switchable-runtime).

-Page endpoints are configured to print the URL and headers that `getServerSideProps` receives inside `context.req`.
-The data is wrapped in triple hyphens (e.g. ---) for easy parsing from the command line.
+Page endpoints are configured to print the URL that `getServerSideProps` receives inside `context.req`.
+The URL is wrapped in triple hyphens (e.g. ---) for easy parsing from the command line.

-API endpoints are configured to print the URL and headers received through the `request` parameter.
+API endpoints are configured to print the URL that the handler receives through the `request` parameter.

-Before endpoints receive a request, Next.js Middleware can be directed to run a mutation.
-The mutation is applied using "NextResponse.rewrite()"

-Mutations are applied to the URL, cookies, or headers.

-Pathname mutations are specified with the `rewriteUrl` query param.

-Mutations are specified using the `mutation` query param.
-The available values are:

-- `set-url` - Also requires `to` param.
-- `set-cookie` - Also requires `name` and `value` params.
-Uses NextResponse cookie utitility.
-- `set-header` - Also requires `name` and `value` params.

 # Results

-We use cURL to determine the behavior since browsers bloat requests with headers that are not helpful for debugging.

-We run the cURL requests against both development and production environment.
+We run cURL requests against both development and production to determine their behavior.
 The production environment is hosted on Vercel.

 ## Baseline